 What is Placemaking?

 Placemaking is a community-based approach to the planning, design and management of spaces that have local and regional importance.
 It involves the discovery and implementation of practices that make our communities distinctive, economically viable, accessible and visually pleasing.
 Placemaking capitalizes on a local community’s assets, inspiration and potential, creating good public spaces that promote people’s health, happiness, and economic well-being.
-Please view the grant guidelines to learn more about what placemaking projects may be a good fit for your community.
+View the grant guidelines within the application form to learn more about what placemaking projects may be a good fit for your community.